 Digestive Health in New York City

-For example, according to the National Institute of Diabetes and Digestive and Kidney Diseases, as many as one in 22 people live with celiac disease, a condition that leads to a host of complications ranging from anemia to vomiting.
+For example, according to the National Institute of Diabetes and Digestive and Kidney Diseases, as many as one in 22 people live with celiac disease.
+This condition leads to a host of complications ranging from anemia to vomiting.
 It’s a disease that our doctors can test for and help you adjust to, but only if you give us a chance to rule out other causes of your symptoms.
-Any and all symptoms should be diagnosed by your gastroenterologist for an accurate diagnosis and treatment plan.
+Your gastroenterologist should diagnose any and all symptoms for an accurate diagnosis and treatment plan.

-Regular physical exams — including blood tests and other diagnostic procedures when appropriate — allow you to make adjustments when necessary to avoid the silent killers.
+Regular physical exams — including blood tests and other diagnostic procedures when appropriate — allow you to adjust when necessary to avoid the silent killers.